M3lbz/foundryvtt-twitch-bot/README.md

 ## Configuration ##
 `Player Channel Names` - Comma delimited list of channels you would like to monitor the chat for. e.g. 'channel1,channel2' - Changing this field required a refresh of the browser window.
+`Whisper All Chats` - Check this box to send all chats from all channels to the GM.

 ## Features ##
 ### Chat